valispace/valifn-octave/README.md

 This repository serves as the base to generate an `octave` Docker image, that will allow the Valispace Scripting Module to execute `octave` code in a safe and isolated Docker container.

-You can clone this repository, add your requirements, build the Docker image and then use it in [Valispace](https://github.com/valispace).

 ## Documentation

-See the [Wiki](https://github.com/valispace/valifn-octave/wiki) for details on project setup and usage, as also technical documentation.
+See the [Wiki](https://github.com/valispace/valifn-octave/wiki) for details on usage, templates and troubleshooting.

 ## Changelog